meshery/meshery/docs/pages/installation/kinD.md

 Not sure what to do next? 😅 Check out https://kind.sigs.k8s.io/docs/user/quick-start/
 ```

+#### KinD on other systems

+Creating a Kubernetes cluster is as simple as `kind create cluster`.

+For more configuration of installtion, please refer to KinD official documentation.

+### Access the KinD cluster

 By default, the cluster access configuration is stored in ${HOME}/.kube/config if $KUBECONFIG environment variable is not set.
 You can set the `KIUBECONFIG` environment command below:
 ```